AdobeDocs/commerce-frontend-core/src/pages/guide/templates/override.md

 *  [Child theme] templates override parent theme templates

 To change the output defined by an existing template, override the template in your custom theme.
-This concept is the basis of template customization in Magento.
+This concept is the basis of template customization.

 See [Theme inheritance]

 ## Root template

-`<Magento_Theme_module_dir>/view/base/templates/root.phtml` is the root template for all storefront pages in the Magento application.
+`<Magento_Theme_module_dir>/view/base/templates/root.phtml` is the root template for all storefront pages in the application.
 This file can be overridden in a theme just like any other template file.

-Unlike other templates, `root.phtml` contains the `doctype` specification and contributes to `<head>` and `<body>` sections of all pages rendered by Magento application.
+Unlike other templates, `root.phtml` contains the `doctype` specification and contributes to `<head>` and `<body>` sections of all pages rendered by application.

 ## Getting argument values from layout